The Common Carp in North America

 Standing on clear-cut hillsides with a bucket of garbage in each hand, they looked down on the rivers, saw carp swirling happily in the mess humans had created, and made a correlation - albeit the wrong one - between the rise of carp and the fall of game fish.
 Either ignorant of or blind to the damages they themselves had wrought on the landscape, people looked past the dredged and straightened channels, drained wetlands, eroded riverbanks, and waters laden with human and industrial waste, saw carp roiling in the shallows, and accused them of wrecking the water.
 (Buffler and Dickson, p.
 74).

 This is not to deny that the carp can have a negative impact on its own, however.
-A bottom-feeder, it roots along the floor of a body of water, frequently uprooting vegetation, and sucks in mud and other matter -- after filtering out nutrients, it spits the restout.
-This increases the turbidity (muddiness) of water, which in turn reduces the ability of predator fish (such as pike or walleye) to see their prey.
-The amount of sunlight received by plants also decreases, reducing their growth -- as plants disappear, so do the waterfowl which depend upon them for food.
-Carp can quickly crowd out other fish with sheer numbers, as well, as females lay up to 2 million eggs when spawning, and fry can grow as large as 8" in the first year.
+A bottom-feeder, it roots along the floor of a body of water, frequently uprooting vegetation and feeding on insect larvae.
+This increases the turbidity (muddiness) of water, which in turn reduces the ability of predator fish, such as pike or walleye, to see their prey.
+The amount of sunlight received by plants also decreases, reducing their growth.
+As plants are impacted so to are the species that depend on those weeds for food, cover, and spawning areas.
+Carp can quickly crowd out other fish with sheer numbers as well.
+Females lay up to 2 million eggs when spawning and fry can grow as large as 8" in the first year.
 Thus, the health of numerous small lakes and fisheries has suffered from the presence of the carp.
-However, the fish's impact upon larger bodies of waters remains minimal when compared to that of human activity.

 Despite the best intentions and desires of decades of anglers, the once common practice of leaving accidentally landed carp along the shore, instead of returning them to the water, has likewise failed to make a permanent impact upon most fishing hole's carp populations.
 In some cases, in fact, the removal of similar native species with which the carp is often confused has actually aided carp proliferation.
-In an effort to prevent such instances, as well as to reduce the occurrence of piles of rotting fish along the State's waters (of which only dogs were typically fond), Minnesota declared the practice illegal in 1981.
+In an effort to prevent such instances, as well as to reduce the occurrence of piles of rotting fish along the State's waters, Minnesota declared the practice illegal in 1981.

 Ironically, the greatest present promise for carp control hearkens back more than a century, when carp was intended to become a great renewable food source.
-A steady, or hopefully increasing, market for carp and carp products could today provide the prolonged check upon their population that State removal programs have been unable to due to limited resources.
-Most State agencies, in fact, have favored State-regulated commercial fishing to removal programs since the early 1980s.
+A steady, or hopefully increasing, market for carp and carp products could provide a limited check upon their population.